mtkatsaros/FirstOpenGLProject/README.md

 Important Information
 ---------------------
 This application performs shader calculations on the GPU.
-Dedicated graphics are strongly recommended to run this application.
+Dedicated graphics are strongly recommended.